turingschool-examples/rack_server/README.md

 This will give us a quick way to see if our styling is linked up to our page.

 In our `app/views/index.html` file, add the following line inside of the `head` tags.
+The html `<head>` element is a container for metadata (data about data) & the The `<link>` element within it is used to link to external style sheets (read more about the `<head>` element here: https://www.w3schools.com/html/html_head.asp).
+These links are automatically executed as your page loads (the HTML document is downloaded first, then the browser parses the HTML in order, `head` first; the linked css sheet is downloaded and parsed before the body.
+Read more here: [https://stackoverflow.com/questions/1795438/load-and-execution-sequence-of-a-web-page](https://stackoverflow.com/questions/1795438/load-and-execution-sequence-of-a-web-page)).

 ```html
 <link rel="stylesheet" href="/main.css" title="CSS" type="text/css" />
 ```

-If we visit the page at this point, we'll still see a site with a white background.
+If we visit the page at this point, we still see a site with a white background.
 What gives?

 We need to add the route to actually serve this static asset.
 In our PersonalSite class let's add a route for this new asset, and a supporting method to serve it up.